2bumb/Supreme-Landing-Page-Clone/README.md

 Javascript: I created 3 different functions

-In JavaScript,I employed arrays to house various background URLs.
+In JavaScript, I employed arrays to house various background URLs.
 To ensure a seamless website experience, I introduced an event listener that triggers a cohesive transaction upon the page's load.
 Utilizing the Date object, I captured the current time and date.
 For further customization, I manipulated the Document Object Model (DOM) by implementing an element with the ID "span" to display the real-time of the current time and date.